 The New Relic 101 track is chock-full of deep-dive training sessions derived from the popular workshops we’ve held around the world, including APM basics, advanced troubleshooting, writing scripts, building dashboards, configuring Apdex and alerts, and more—even NRQL hacking!

-In addition, we’re also excited about presentations from customers sharing their real-world tips and tricks on how they use New Relic to build great software, such as Joe Inzerillo, CTO of Major League Baseball Advanced Media, who will talk about how MLBAM uses New Relic to help win a very high-stakes game.
+In addition, we’re also excited about presentations from customers sharing their real-world tips and tricks on how they use New Relic to build great software.
 Erik Bursch, VP of Platform, and Frank Hanson, Senior Manager of Platform as a Service Delivery, at Gannett will talk about how they used New Relic to handle the pressure of covering the busy election season.
 And you’ll also have the opportunity to hear a presentation by Cameron Tuckerman-Lee, Site Reliability Engineer for Airbnb.

 And those are only some of the high-value learnings that will be taught in New Relic 101 track at FutureStack16.
 The track includes many more highlights, and of course it’s only one part of the exciting goings-on at FutureStack this year.